-The Cities Matter website is www.citiesmatter.org.
+The Cities Matter website is www.citiesmatter.org, and it is updated regularly with new information.
 The site invites Minnesotans to consider the variety of city services they use every day.
 The League is excited about this effort to highlight the great services cities provide to citizens.
 Together we will work to see that residents make the connection between city services and the quality of life we all cherish.

-At the Minnesota State Fair, we invite visitors to be a "city bean counter.”
+At previous Minnesota State Fair exhibits, we have invited visitors to be a "city bean counter.”
 Each person is given a six-bean budget, but had to make tough decisions in spending it on eight services that most Minnesota cities provide.
 Many who have tried the activity feel it is difficult to choose between clean water and senior services, or libraries and fire protection.
 The display is available for use at events in your city.
-Contact Jason Little, LMC, at (651) 215-4030 or firstname.lastname@example.org to reserve it for your upcoming event.
+Contact Jason Little, LMC, at (651) 215-4030 or email@example.com to reserve it for your upcoming event.

 See a video of past fairgoers talking about taking the six-bean budget challenge

-Coloring book about city clerk shows kids what cities do
+For teachers and students—coloring book about city clerk shows kids

-“Molly Meets the City Clerk” (pdf) is the first in a series of coloring books developed as part of the Cities Matter effort to helps kids understand what cities do.
+“Molly Meets the City Clerk” (pdf) is a coloring book developed as part of the Cities Matter effort to help kids understand what cities do.
 You could host a coloring contest, hand them out at events and forums, or just have them around at city hall for a children’s activity.

 Find more coloring pages and read about resources for teachers and kids on the Cities Matter website ___________________________________________________________________________